MultiQC/MultiQC/docs/markdown/ai/index.md

 This is done by setting `ai_model` in the MultiQC config.

 - Anthropic model names must begin with `claude`
   - Default: `claude-3-5-sonnet-latest`.
-Tested with Sonnet and Haiku.
+Tested with Sonnet 3.5 and Haiku 3.5.
 See the [Anthropic docs](https://docs.anthropic.com/en/docs/intro-to-claude#model-options).
 - OpenAI model names must being with `gpt`
   - Default: `gpt-4o`.
 Tested with GPT-4o and GPT-4o-mini.
 See the [OpenAI docs](https://platform.openai.com/docs/models).